 I had a nice 15 minute conversation with the editor, whom I have never met.
 He alluded to the fact that my novel might be brought up before the board this fall for further consideration, BUT he asked me to send him info on my publishing credits, who might buy this novel (Be specific, not just adults, or women) how I might market it, etc.

 The conversation ended.
 I was elated that my novel has not been lost in the Mt.
 Everest slush pile.( He stated they receive more than 100 submissions a week.)
 I spent three days preparing my reply.
 Listing my publishing credits was easy, but “Who would buy my book,” “What book is similar to mine,” and “What authors write in a similar manner,” stumped me.
-I visited a local bookstore and a library for help, but I NEED YOUR INPUT.
+I visited a local bookstore and a library for help and sent the requested information.